camercu/oscp-prep/CHEATSHEET.md

 # m = media IDs 1-10
 # NOTE: Value if no argument supplied: --enumerate vp,vt,tt,cb,dbe,u,m

+# other useful flags:
+# --login-uri URI
+#     The URI of the login page if different from /wp-login.php
+# --random-user-agent, --rua
+#     Be a bit more stealthy
+# --update
+#     update the WPScan database before scanning

 # username / password bruteforce possible
 # -U, --usernames LIST
 #     LIST of usernames and/or files w/ usernames to try. e.g. admin,users.txt
 #     Will auto-enum users if -U not supplied
 # -P, --passwords FILE-PATH
 #     path to password file for brute force
-# --login-uri URI
-#     The URI of the login page if different from /wp-login.php
-# --random-user-agent
-#     Be a bit more stealthy
-# --update
-#     update the WPScan database before scanning

 # aggressive scan:
 wpscan --update \